techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1531)
 When comparing java.io.BufferedWriter to java.io.FileWriter, which
 capability exists as a method in only one of the two?
 (Choose one.)

-a. closing the stream
+A. closing the stream

-b. flushing the stream
+B. flushing the stream

-c. writing to the stream
+C. writing to the stream

-d. marking a location in the stream e. writing a line separator to the stream f.
+D. marking a location in the stream e. writing a line separator to the stream f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: